 The first job for marketers is figuring out where their audience is spending time online, then developing platform-specific strategies to target small segments of that audience.

 30. YouTube - On the low end, 56% of adults over 50 use YouTube, while 94% of adults 18 to 24 do.

 31. Like Facebook, YouTube attracts users of all ages, including Gen Z (ages 6 to around 17).
-Social Media Today reports that 75% of Gen Zers want to become YouTubers, creating content for the platform, according Social Media Today.
+Social Media Today reports that 75% of Gen Zers want to become YouTubers, creating content for the platform.

-32. 70% of the content watched on YouTube is viewed through a mobile device.
+32. Seventy percent of the content watched on YouTube is viewed on a mobile device.

-33. More than 1 in 3 Millennials (37%) ages 18 to 34 binge-watch videos daily on YouTube.
+33. More than one in three Millennials (37%) ages 18 to 34 binge-watch videos daily on YouTube.
 Coincidentally, across age groups, YouTube is a preferred platform of binge-watching videos.

 34. According to the YouTube blog, users upload about a billion hours of video content a day to YouTube.